-Results: The mean time taken for apical biological barrier formation was $3\pm 2.9$ months for group 1 and $7\pm 2.5$ months for group 2 (P=.008).
+Results: The mean time taken for apical biological barrier formation was 3 ± 2.9 months for group 1 and 7 ± 2.5 months for group 2 (P=.008).
 The periapical radiolucencies were resolved in 4.6±1.5 months for group 1 and 4.4±1.3 months for group 2 (P=.83).
 The total treatment was completed in 0.75±0.4859 months and 7±2.5 months for groups 1 and 2, respectively.

 Conclusion: The 2 materials were found to be equally efficacious in the management of nonvital teeth with unformed apices.
 Time taken to complete the treatment and the biological barrier formation in group 1 was significantly less than that for group 2.
 The healing time for periapical radiolucencies was almost identical.
-(J Dent Child 2006;73:79-85)

-Keywords: MTA, calcium hydroxide, apexification, biological barrier, apical calcific stop not possible.
-For such cases, the management technique has been apexification involving induction of a calcific barrier at the apex, with calcium hydroxide root canal dressings, which facilitate obturation of the root canal.
+(J Dent Child 2006;73:79-85) KEYWORDS: MTA, CALCIUM HYDROXIDE, APEXIFICATION, raumatic injuries in children involving young permanent teeth may, at times, result in devitalization of the pulp with concomitant arrest in further development of the immature roots of the involved teeth.1-3 In such teeth, due to the lack of an apical constriction, hermetic seal of the root canal system during obturation is not possible.
+For such cases, the management technique has been apexification involving induction of a calcific barrier at the apex, with calcium hydroxide root canal dressings, which facilitate obturation of the root canal.^{4,5}